SammyK/LaravelFacebookSdk/README.md

 ### Configuration File

+> **Note:** As of version **3.4.0**, publishing the config file is optional as long as you set your [required config values](#required-config-values).

+> **Also note:** The config file contains a default Graph API version that gets bumped up to the latest stable version periodically which might cause a breaking change when you update this package in a minor or patch version.
+It is recommended that you still publish the config file and update the Graph API version on your own time to prevent breaking things.

 After [creating an app in Facebook](https://developers.facebook.com/apps), you'll need to provide the app ID and secret.
 In Laravel you can publish the configuration file with `artisan`.

 ```bash